salcido/discogs-label-maker/readme.md

 #### Installation

 * `git clone https://github.com/salcido/discogs-label-maker.git` (this repository)
-* Ensure 'Developer mode' is checked in Chrome and click 'Load unpacked extension...' then select the `discogs-label-maker` root folder.
+* Ensure the 'Developer mode' option is checked in Chrome and click 'Load unpacked extension...' then select the `discogs-label-maker` root folder.

 #### Customization